 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision There is ramp access to the school.
-The school library is only accessible by stairs.
+The main school library is only accessible by stairs.
+Steps are taken to ensure access for all to the library books.
 Furniture and resources are the appropriate size and height to allow all children to access them.
 Portable devices such as ipads and laptops provide a range of recording methods.
 There are clear expectations for behaviour.
 Weekly assemblies and PSHE/Jigsaw sessions promote positive, safe behaviours.
-The school's 'Diamond Rules' create a positive learning environment throughout the whole school.
+The school's 'LEARN' ladder creates a positive learning environment throughout the whole school.
 Anti-bullying policy in place.
-There is a Designated Safeguarding Lead (Mrs Nancarrow).
+There is a Designated Safeguarding Lead (Miss Nile).
 All areas of the school are safe and promote positive learning.
 There are quiet spaces or focussed activities to support children during lunchtimes.
 Fun fit develops all aspects of physical development as well as supporting mental wellbeing.
-Sensory space for children who request/require this facility.
+Access to quiet/calm/nurture spaces for children who request/require this facility.
+Sensory breaks fitted into the day for children that require it.
 Provision of specialist equipment, e.g. writing slopes, sensory toys and room.
-There is a disabled toilet with a hoist of needed.
+There are accessible toilets if required.
 If needed children have individual risk assessments.
 ASD and Dyslexia champions to provide strategies and support.
 Advice and support from outside agencies in developing targeted individual support.
 There are named adults who are 'Team Teach' trained.